hashicorp-guides/terraform-stacks-identity-tokens/gcp/README.md

 More information on configuration here is available from the [documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication).

-Once the Terraform configuration has been applied you should save the `varset` output as you will need them later.
+Once the Terraform configuration has been applied you should save the `workload_identity_pool_provider` and `service_account_email` outputs as you will need them later.

 ## Terraform Stacks